emhamza/Hello-world/README.md

 # 📖 [Hello-World] <a name="about-project"></a>

-This project is about linters configerations and ensuring that all linters checks pass
+This project is about Microverse Linters configuration and ensuring that all linters checks pass, and also add & display a simple HTML text and basic CSS styling.

 **[Hello-World]** is a...